twosixlabs/armory-example/tutorial/custom_attack.md

 ```

 # Notes
-This example is designed to be run from within the tutorial directory.
+* This example is designed to be run from within the tutorial directory.
 To access the `CustomAttack` class from another location, set the `local_repo_path` parameter under `sysconfig` in the scenario file to point to the folder containing the custom class.
+* Because this scenario also fits the model, changing `batch_size` will also impact training.